Internet Explorer is not supported by Design Library

 Input field with attached button

-This component should be used when a button is needed next to an input field and it needs to be clear that an action is linked to the input field.
+Use this when a button is needed next to an input field and it needs to be clear that an action is linked to the input field.
 For example, fetching information from a database, signing up to a newsletter, etc.

 Search